keyboard_arrow_up

 Materials for the Rubber-to-Metal Bonding Process

-Producing metal-rubber composites involves applying rubber to metal with specialized adhesives.
-This process depends on three main components:
+Producing metal-rubber composites involves applying rubber to metal with specialized adhesives and tightly controlled process steps.
+This method depends on three main components, and each one influences adhesion, durability, manufacturability, and the overall value of the bonded part.

 Rubber Materials

-Includes any type of styrene-butadiene or silicone rubber capable of filling molds without premature cross-linking, and prevents rapid migration of rubber elements to the uncured surface.
+Includes any type of styrene-butadiene, neoprene, EPDM, nitrile, or silicone rubber capable of filling molds without premature cross-linking and without rapid migration of rubber elements to the uncured surface.
+Material selection is often driven by temperature range, compression set, flexibility, chemical exposure, abrasion resistance, and whether the part will operate indoors, outdoors, or in contact with fuels and oils.

 Metal Substrate (Coating)